ENG517/Procedure/morrisb/Morris-PhotoshopCropTool.md

 # Using Microsoft PowerPoint Speaker Coach Tool

-Microsoft PowerPoint is a well known presentation slide creator.
-Tools have been developed to not only make presentations more visually appealing but also to help users improve their presentation skills.
+Microsoft PowerPoint, a well known presentation slide creator, includes tools to not only make presentations more visually appealing but to help users improve their presentation skills.
 One tool we will focus on is Speaker Coach.

-Speaker Coach helps users by evaluating the presenter’s pacing, pitch, use of filler words or informal speech, culturally sensitive terms, detects wordiness or if you are reading you slide word for word via a recording of the presentation.
+Speaker Coach evaluates the presenter’s pacing, pitch, use of filler words or informal speech, culturally sensitive terms, detects wordiness or if you are reading the slide word for word via a recording of the presentation.

 **Prerequisites**

 Speaker Coach needs permission to share the screen and microphone to work.
+Computer Permissions are found in the Settings for Windows or Macs.

+Web Browser
-To use Speaker Coach you must have Microsoft Edge version 15 or later, Chrome version 52 or later, and Firefox version 52 or later on your computer.
+To use Speaker Coach you must have on your computer:

-Speaker Coach can only work with English at this time.
+- Microsoft Edge version 15 or later
+- Chrome version 52 or later
+- Firefox version 52 or later

+Only works with the Englishlanguage

 ## Process steps

-1. Log into Microsoft PowerPoint
+1. Log into Microsoft PowerPoint.
-2. Open a presentation slide show file that you want to practice with
+2. Open a presentation slide show file (.pptx).
+   - Before using Speaker Coach verify the following conditions are met in your System Settings:
+     - You are sharing your microphone.
+     - You are sharing your screen.
-3. Click on the Slide Show tab
+3. Click on the **Slide Show** tab.
-4. Check to make sure that you are on the first (start) slide in the presentation slideshow
+4. Select the first (start) slide in the presentation slideshow.
-5. Make sure you are sharing your microphone.
-6. Click on Rehearse with Coach button
+5. To start the Speaker Coach evaluation click the **Rehearse with Coach** button.

-7. Complete your presentation by speaking out loud and going through your slides
+6. Complete your presentation by speaking clearly, out loud and going through your slides.
+   **NOTE** Speaker Coach Speaker Coach" uses artificial intelligence to analyze your speech delivery this process.
-8. Click the ESC button on your keyboard to exit Speaker Coach
+7. Click the ESC button on your keyboard to exit Speaker Coach and generate your Rehersal Report.
-9. Your Rehersal Report will be generated.

-**NOTE:** If you want to keep your rehersal report, you will need to take a sceenshot.
+**WARNING:** If you want to keep your rehersal report, you will need to take a sceenshot.
 PowerPoint does not save your report.